© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 dark conditions.

-Q9: "What about spare parts, repairs to Devil Fishes and TB-303s"Certain parts are vital for the TB-303 and cannot be obtained from any source other than another TB-303.
+Q9: "What about spare parts, repairs to Devil Fishes and TB-303s"It used to be the case that certain parts are vital for the TB-303 and cannot be obtained from any source other than another TB-303.
 The problem parts are: Q10: Other maintenance questions regarding knobs, pots, switches, contamination etc.Never let anyone spray

 anything